wikimedia/machinelearning-liftwing-inference-services/src/models/llm/README.md

 >  MODEL_NAME=aya LLM_CLASS=llm.Aya MODEL_PATH=/Pathtomodel BITSANDBYTES_DTYPE="None" DEVICE=auto python src/models/llm/model.py

 Make a request:
-> curl localhost:8080/v1/models/aya:predict -i -X POST -d '{"prompt": "Some random text we want to translate to german"}'
+> curl localhost:8080/v1/models/aya:predict -i -X POST -d '{"prompt": "Tell me a fun fact about the WMF ML team.", "result_length":200}'

 ### Using ctranslate2
 For some models we can use a special runtime called ctranslate2.
 This runtime is much faster than the default runtime